About

 • Individuals involved in policy, planning or initiatives focused on the older adult population

-Symposium Objectives:
+Symposium objectives:

 • Convene people from across British Columbia who conduct research related to aging or who use this research evidence in their work or practice to facilitate knowledge mobilization to increase the quality of life for older adults